rayaman/multi/README.md

--- Loops: Have been moved to the core of the library require("multi") would work as well require("multi") -- gets the entire library count=0 loop=multi:newLoop(function(self,dt) -- dt is delta time and self is a reference to itself count=count+1 if count > 10 then
+-- Loops: Have been moved to the core of the library require("multi") would work as well require("multi") -- gets the entire library count=0 loop=multi:newLoop(function(self,dt) -- dt is delta time and self are a reference to itself count=count+1 if count > 10 then
-    self:Break() -- All methods on the multi objects are upper camel case, where as methods on the multi or process/queuer namespace are lower camel case
+    self:Break() -- All methods on the multi objects are upper camel case, whereas methods on the multi or process/queuer namespace are lower camel case
     -- self:Break() will stop the loop and trigger the OnBreak(func) method -- Stopping is the act of Pausing and deactivating the object!
 All objects can have the multiobj:Break() command on it! else